 If you eat too much, you’ll pile on pounds, and your dieting efforts will be wasted.
 However, if you eat too little, your body can go into “starvation mode” by holding on to everything it has.
 Which, in turn, can also impede weight loss.

-Be sure to calculate and track how many calories you need to begin with, and then make small adjustments as you go [1].
+Be sure to calculate and track how many calories you need to begin with, and then make small adjustments as you go.1

-Sugar is calorie dense, high in glycemic index, and empty calories, so it’s no surprise it can contribute towards weight gain and an array of other health complications [3] [4].
+Sugar is calorie dense, high in glycemic index, and empty calories, so it’s no surprise it can contribute towards weight gain and an array of other health complications.3, 4

 If the scale still isn’t moving, you may want to have your body composition checked.
-Many people find that once they start working out, they lose inches but not weight and occasionally people will have lost weight, but look fatter.
-Or you may already be at a healthy body weight for your body type.
+Many individuals find that once they start working out, they lose inches but not weight, and occasionally people will have lost weight but look fatter than before they began exercising.
+On the other hand, you may already be at a healthy body weight for your body type.

 Movement should be a cornerstone of any weight loss regimen, but if you’ve already increased your activity levels, it could be worth increasing the intensity.